MUCSEB/deep-learning-udacity/README.md

 ```
 docker build -t deep-learning .
 docker run -it --rm --gpus all --ipc=host -v $(pwd):/workspace -p 9998:9998 --name deep-learning deep-learning
-<ip-adress of your server>:9998
 ```

+Go to your browser and connect to the jupyter server with `<ip-adress of your server>:9998`.

 Access is token based.
 The token is displayed when you start the container.
-Look for __*?token=*__.
+Look for `?token=*`.

-Upload the desired files to the workspace. \
-One way is to use the upload button in the jupyter notebook environment.

-Wish you happy learning!

 ###### 💾 EOF